vp5h/To-Do-List/README.md

 Custom Hooks for tasks and Projects

 ## Features

-    Projects can be for the wase of refernce
+    Projects acts as Collection of Tasks

     Tasks have 3 categories based on Priorty

-    Will be assigned to projects based on users Selection Auth is implemented using FireBase Auth
+    Task can be assigned to projects based on users Selection

+    Auth is implemented using FireBase Auth

-    User Data is stored in FireStore
+    User Data, Tasks and Projects are stored in FireStore

-    Forgot Pass and Email Change are possible Responsive UI Icon act as Switch for side Pane Dark Mode
+    Forgot Pass and Email Change are possible

+    Responsive UI, Logo act as Switch for side Pane

+    Dark Mode

 ## Stack

 -React